billg-splunk/javashop-otel/README.md

 Translated, Developers are High Cost resources, with high opportunity cost.
 Less time on fixing problems = more time for features.

+Let's define a few terms for those new to APM / Software Development or Java

+1. What's a Function in Java ?
+	A Function  in most languages includeing Java, is a logical chunk of code when executed solves a repeatable task.
+This is basically what our 		customers Dev teams spend thier time building and where software issues will most commonly be.
+3. What's a  Method in Java ?
+ 	See What's a function -> Function and method are synonomous.
+5. What's an Exception in Java ?
+	An Exceptional error condition that indicates abonormal or unhandled condition, that interrupts program execution abnormally.

 # View Service Map

 Please note it may take 3-4 minutes for traces to show up, and you will see full map "form" as traces are coming in, so you may have to refresh the page a few times each time we Build and Deploy.

  It is recommended to use a -5m look back during this lab.
 Start there, use 15 if you feel you have to.

 <img width="731" alt="Screen Shot 2023-02-14 at 8 25 19 PM" src="https://user-images.githubusercontent.com/32849847/218923108-6c6a7efb-588e-4f7b-b788-768037eae4bb.png">

 NOTE: Typically, to identify root cause and route an issue, an SRE or alert responder would check metrics and logs to determine if it is a software or hardware related issue, and thus route to the correct party.
 In this excercise we are ONLY handling software issues, so we are skipping that part of normal triage.

 If your instrumentation was successful, the service-map will show latency from the shop service to the products service.